Divkix/ProxyGrab/README.md

 pip install --upgrade proxygrab
 ```

-Also, you can even download the source code and install using:
+Also, you can download the source code and install using:

 ```shell
 python setup.py install